-CEA is over-expressed in a number of human epithelial cancers, including non-small cell lung cancer (NSCLC), colorectal, pancreas, breast, gastric and medullary thyroid cancer (MTC).
-We estimate CEA is over-expressed in approximately 500,000 new cancer cases in the United States each year.
+GI-6207 is a Tarmogen that expresses a modified version of the human carcinoembryonic antigen (CEA) protein as the target cancer antigen.
+CEA is over-expressed in a number of human epithelial cancers, including non-small cell lung cancer (NSCLC), colorectal, pancreas, breast, gastric and medullary thyroid cancers.
+We estimate that CEA is over-expressed in approximately 500,000 new cancer cases in the United States each year.
 Because CEA is minimally or not expressed in normal cells, we believe GI-6207 can be used for targeted reduction of cancer cells with little or no effect on normal tissues.

 In July 2015, Celgene exercised its option to obtain an exclusive license to the GI-6200 program, including GI-6207.